How to Build a Cardboard Box Kitchenette — Easy Step-by-Step Guide

 3. 3

 Cut a large opening on the front of one of the large boxes to create the oven door.
-Leave one side attached as a hinge.
+Measure and mark a rectangular or square shape, ensuring it's large enough for little hands to reach inside.
+Leave one side attached as a hinge by only cutting three sides of the rectangle.

 Step 3: Cut a large opening on the front of one of the large boxes to create the oven do